mhuot/AKSLearningLab/orders-demo/docs/orders-api-prd.md

 - Provide a public-facing REST API that receives order events from demo clients and publishes them to the Strimzi-managed Kafka cluster (Phase 1), then extends to Azure Event Hubs in Phase 2 (Session 6 of the series).
 - Showcase GitHub Copilot-driven development, containerization, and AKS deployment patterns during the livestream series.
 - Serve as the source of truth for order creation, status lookup, and replay scenarios in the Orders Demo architecture.
-- Demonstrate end-to-end observability by instrumenting the API with OpenTelemetry exporters for traces, metrics, and logs that surface in Azure Monitor/Grafana dashboards.
+- Demonstrate end-to-end observability by instrumenting the API with OpenTelemetry exporters for traces, metrics, and logs that surface in Azure Monitor/Application Insights (primary) and optional Grafana dashboards.

 ## 2. Success Criteria
 - API receives ≥100 requests/second in load tests without error or noticeable latency increase.
 - 99% of requests complete in <250 ms at P95 latency while targeting Kafka (Phase 1) and stay <300 ms once Event Hub support lands.
 - Every accepted order results in exactly one message written to the active backend with traceable metadata.
 - Live dashboards/GitHub Actions logs clearly show traffic flowing end-to-end during demos.
-- OpenTelemetry traces and metrics from orders-api and orders-worker are correlated in a shared dashboard within 60 seconds of emission.
+- OpenTelemetry traces and metrics from orders-api and orders-worker are correlated in a shared Azure Monitor workbook (and mirrored Grafana panel) within 60 seconds of emission.

 ## 3. In Scope
 - CRUD-style endpoints for orders (create, update status, retrieve, list recent).